 Seeking to empower patients to take control of their health care, PAF case managers work with patients to discover local, state, and federal programs that provide assistance for their individual needs.

-- Support and Assistance Guide for Cancer Patients
+- Support and Financial Resource Guide for Cancer Patients

 For a listing of organizations that can offer you support and information, see our Helpful Organizations section.